 |Title:||Head Men's Squash Coach|

-In his 21st year at Trinity, Head Coach Paul Assaiante brought the men's squash team back to the College Squash Association (CSA) National Championship Finals for the 18th year in a row in 2013-14.
-This past winter, the Bantams won their eighth straight New England Small College Athletic Conference (NESCAC) Championship title and finished second in the College Squash Association (CSA) National Championship Tournament (Potter Trophy).
-The team had an 18-2 record and ended the campaign ranked No. 2 in the CSA National Rankings.
-Coming off its 14th CSA National Championship title the previous March, Trinity started 2013-14 slate with 15 straight victories from November through early February.
+In his 21st year at Trinity, Head Coach Paul Assaiante brought the men's squash team back to the College Squash Association (CSA) National Championship Finals for the 19th year in a row in 2014-15, and the Bantams came through with their 15th national title with a 7-2 win against St. Lawrence in the finals.
+This past winter, the Bantams also won their ninth straight New England Small College Athletic Conference (NESCAC) Championship title and had a 20-1 final dual-match record.

-In 2012-13, Trinity won all 19 of its matchesand downed Harvard, 6-3, at Yale in the CSA Finals to give the Bantams their 14th national crown in 15 years.
+In 2012-13, Trinity won all 19 of its matches and downed Harvard, 6-3, at Yale in the CSA Finals to give the Bantams their 14th national crown in 15 years.
 Assaiante coached Trinity to the national title without a single First-Team All American selection on the roster, and was rewarded as the 2013 NESCAC Coach of the Year and a Trinity College Trustee of Excellence Award recipient.
-Assaiante had guided Trinity to 13 consecutive CSA National titles from 1999 to 2011 and 252 wins in a row before a 5-4 loss at Yale in January of 2012 closed the book on the longest winning streak in the history of intercollegiate varsity sports.
+Assaiante guided Trinity to 13 consecutive CSA National titles from 1999 to 2011 and 252 wins in a row before a 5-4 loss at Yale in January of 2012 closed the book on the longest winning streak in the history of intercollegiate varsity sports.
 Assaiante was previously the NESCAC Coach of the Year in both 2008 and 2009.
+He is 378-13 all-time as the Bantam head coach.

 The team’s unprecedented winning streak, which began in 1998, captivated Trinity and beyond -- followed by major media outlets across the globe and the nation, including Sports Illustrated, ESPN, the New York Times, and the Hartford Courant.
 The history of the team will forever remain a legendary piece of history at Trinity College, where squash has been enthusiastically embraced.
 The team remains one of the most feared in college sports, and Assaiante, who possesses an unfathomable career record of 340-10, has etched his spot in the squash history books along the way.